Personal Learning Program Review

 Lincolnwood School District 74 continues to provide educational technology learning opportunities.

 Although digital learning devices have been present in education for some time, it is clear that students of all levels can gain from their incorporation.
-Given the rapid advancements in technology, students must possess the ability and expertise to proficiently navigate their future.
+Given the rapid advancements in technology, students must possess the ability and expertise to navigate their future.

-Since its inception in 2009, the focus of Lincolnwood’s One-to-One Personal Learning Program was designed to provide tools and resources for today’s learners and requires that technology be seamlessly integrated throughout the educational program.
+Since its inception in 2009, the focus of Lincolnwood’s One-to-One Personal Learning Program has been to provide tools and resources for today’s learners and requires that technology be seamlessly integrated throughout the educational program.
 In 2010, the District’s research showed that the best tool to achieve this was to provide student experiences through an Apple iPad.
 The iPad has provided personalized, mobile, and individual use of educational tools to empower and enhance learning experiences by providing interactive and engaging educational materials.
 Additionally, it allows for personalized learning and collaboration among students and teachers to prepare them for high school, college, and the workplace.

 The technology team has been examining data related to the implementation and development of our One-to-One Personal Learning Program at SD74.
 We were able to chart the number of students who have participated in this program throughout its various stages.